Texas (TV series): Broadcast history

 In the run-up to the premiere of Texas in the summer of 1980, a handful of characters was introduced on Another World, in the hope that once Texas began airing on August 4, 1980, the viewers who had become invested would continue watching as Iris Bancroft and these newer characters moved to Texas.
 The premiere of Texas came at a time when NBC's daytime lineup (consisting of Another World, Days of Our Lives, and The Doctors) had fallen into ratings trouble, after a highly successful period in the early and mid-1970s.
-Given that the show aired from 3:00-4:00 pm (ET), it caused a small domino effect on the NBC daytime schedule: Another World, which had become daytime's first 90-minute drama 17 months earlier (airing from 2:30-4:00 pm), was scaled back to 60 minutes and aired from 2:00-3:00 pm, and The Doctors, which previously aired from 2:00-2:30 pm, now moved to 12:30-1:00.
+Its parent series had even tried expanding to ninety minutes daily in 1979, but the move resulted in a downturn in ratings.

+In order to create the sixty minutes on the schedule needed for Texas, Another World and The David Letterman Show, which aired in the morning, each were cut thirty minutes.
+Texas was then slotted at 3:00 PM Eastern, with Another World preceding it at 2:00; this move resulted in the long running soap The Doctors, which had been previously airing at 2:00 PM, being relocated to 12:30 PM.

 Due in no small part to the then-peak success of ABC's General Hospital, Texas remained in the bottom echelon of the daytime serial chart with a 3.8 rating, tying with The Doctors for last place, 12th, in 1980.
 However, the show's numbers fell gradually after its first year.
 The struggles of Texas also affected the ratings of its mother show, Another World, in such a way that the latter show was no longer NBC's highest-rated soap.
 The 1980-1981 season had Another World finish with a 5.1 ratings by comparison to a 7.1 during the previous season (1979-1980).
 In that same season, Days of our Lives became the highest-rated serial on NBC.